Modal realism: Argument from ways

 The central step of this argument happens at (2) where the plausible (1) is interpreted in a way that involves quantification over "ways".
 Many philosophers, following Willard Van Orman Quine, hold that quantification entails ontological commitments, in this case, a commitment to the existence of possible worlds.
 Quine himself restricted his method to scientific theories, but others have applied it also to natural language, for example, Amie L. Thomasson in her easy approach to ontology.
 The strength of the argument from ways depends on these assumptions and may be challenged by casting doubt on the quantifier-method of ontology or on the reliability of natural language as a guide to ontology.

 Criticisms

 A number of philosophers, including Lewis himself, have produced criticisms of (what some call) "extreme realism" about possible worlds.

+Peter Forrest argues that modal realism gives us reason to doubt the method of induction, as according to modal realism, there is a world where we are deceived by our senses and we may be in this world.

+James F. Ross argues that when Lewis states that counterfactual utterances are true in the sense that it is the case in another world that such a thing occurred, he "parses away our counterfactual utterances into what we do not mean".
+Hilary Putnam likewise writes "one doesn't have to think of a 'way' the world could have been as another world" and asks why "one couldn’t say that a 'way' the world could be is just a property, a characteristic, however complicated, that the whole world could have had, rather than another world of the same sort as our own".

 Lewis's own critique

 Lewis's own extended presentation of the theory (On the Plurality of Worlds, 1986) raises and then counters several lines of argument against it.
 That work introduces not only the theory, but its reception among philosophers.
 The many objections that continue to be published are typically variations on one or other of the lines that Lewis has already canvassed.

 Here are some of the major categories of objection: